nataliesmith123/squad-web/content/authors/rachel/_index.md

 ---

-Rachel is a fifth-year doctoral candidate in Human Biology.
-Her research examines the impact of social determinants of health, historical and intergenerational trauma and resilience on contemporary health for Native American and Alaska Native peoples.
-Her dissertation research seeks to elucidate and document the pathways through which a family history of Federal Indian Boarding School attendance may continue to impact the physical health and wellbeing of future generations, as well as the ways in which engagement in cultural revitalization activities may mitigate the impacts of historical trauma.
+Rachel Wilbur (descendant Tolowa, Chetco) is a human biologist whose work examines the impact of social determinants of health, historical and intergenerational trauma, and resilience on contemporary health for American Indian and Alaska Native peoples.
+She is particularly interested in using community-based participatory research methods to explore ways in which cultural revitalization may mitigate the health impacts of historical trauma events.
+She is currently a postdoctoral research fellow in Indigenous community well-being at Harvard Medical School, and is a Harvard University Native American Program scholar.